operator-framework/java-operator-sdk/README.md

 ## Usage

+Main method initializing the Operator and registering a controller for Bitbucket.

 ```java
 public static void main(String[] args) {
     Operator operator = Operator.initializeFromEnvironment();
     operator.registerController(new BitbucketController(new Bitbucket()));
 }
 ```

+The Controller implements the business logic and describes all the classes needed to handle the CRD.

 ```java
 public class BitbucketRepoController implements CustomResourceController<BitbucketRepo, BitbucketRepoList, DoneableBitbucketRepo> {